-Podiatrists are not medical doctors but have more in common with the training of an Optometrist as the specialist in non-surgical eye care.
+Podiatrists are not medical doctors but have more in common with the training of an Optometrists as the providers of non-surgical eye care.
 Podiatrists who are ‘accredited’ by the Australian Podiatrist Registration Board (as we are) have completed additional yearly training.

 To qualify as a podiatrist requires a four year Bachelor of Health Science degree course available at six Australian Universities:

 - Charles Sturt University

 - University of South Australia

 In 2015, the entry score for the QUT was OP 6.

 In Australia, the term ‘Chiropodist’ has been retired since 1977 and replaced with ‘Podiatrist’.
 Prior to this date, Chiropodists were an unregulated profession and, with the decision to register all approved practitioners, the term was changed to avoid confusion.
 Your podiatrist can do all of the things that the chiropodist had done in the past.
 Podiatrists also treat biomechanical complaints by use of orthotic devices / orthotics / arch supports.